2025 Conference Program

 Target audience: Beginner

-8: “Copper Pours” on PCB Signal Layers
+11: “Copper Pours” on PCB Signal Layers

 Rick Hartley, RHartley Enterprises

-This new one-hour course will discuss and define:
+This one-hour course will discuss and define:

 • Measured impact of pours on impedance of lines

-• Measured impact of pours on energy coupling
+• Measured Impact of pours on energy coupling

-• Measured impact of pours on power delivery
+• Measured Impact of pours on power delivery

 • Impact of copper pours on PCB manufacturability.